Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Appendix

 For both models, the assignment loss $\mathcal{L}_a$ was set to mean-squared error, but only for assignments that were defined: we set undefined assignment components to -1, then let $\mathcal{L}_a(a,a') = \sum_i\mathbbm{1}[a_i'{\geq}0] (a_i - a_i')^2$.

-All activation functions were set to ReLU ($\max(0,x)$), except in the case of the initial smooth autoencoder, where they were replaced with Softplus ($\ln(1+e^x)$).
-This initial autoencoder was trained with dimensionality equal to one plus the maximum intrinsic dimensionality of the dataset.
+All activation functions were set to ReLU ($\max(0,x)$) or Softplus ($\ln(1+e^x)$), e.g. for the initial smooth autoencoder, which was also trained with dimensionality equal to one plus the maximum intrinsic dimensionality of the dataset.
 We investigate varying this parameter in Fig.~\ref{fig:mimosa-ablations} and find it can be much larger, and perhaps would have produced better results (though nearest neighbor calculation and local SVD computations would have been slower).

 All models were trained for 50 epochs with a batch size of 256 on a dataset of size 100,000, split 90\%/10\% into train/test.
 We used the Adam optimizer with a learning rate starting at 0.001 and decaying by $\frac{1}{10}$ halfway and three-quarters of the way through training.